-The CTDA will make available to participants all necessary financial, operational, and personnel documentation required by granting agencies when the CTDA is included as part of technical infrastructure and/or preservation activities.
-The CTDA will assist in development, application, and revision process of grant applications at the request of participants as resources permit.
+The CTDA will make available to participants all necessary financial, operational, and personnel documentation required by granting agencies when the CTDA is included as part of grant funded activities.
+The CTDA will assist members as far as resources permit in developing and submitting grant applications.

-All grant proposals created and submitted for funding to internal or external agencies and programs by CTDA participants involving the CTDA should include, either in requested funds or as in-kind financial support, realistic storage amounts for any and all digital content intended to be deposited within the CTDA as part of the grant activities.
-Participants will work with the CTDA Coordinator to determine realistic storage needs and costs related to all grant activities.
+All grant proposals created and submitted for funding to internal or external agencies and programs by CTDA participants involving the CTDA should include, either in requested funds or as in-kind financial support, realistic storage amounts for any and all digital content intended to be deposited in the CTDA as part of the grant activities.
+Participants will work with CTDA staff to determine realistic storage needs and costs related to all grant activities.